rieck/siggi/README.md

 this regular expression matches numbers at the beginning of file names.
 For example, the filename `042_graph.dot` has the label `42`.
 Note that leading zeros are dropped.

+## Output Format

+Siggie implements feature hashing as proposed by Weinberger et al.
+(ICML 2009).
+Instead of mapping the bags of subgraphs to feature vectors, each subgraph is represented by a hash value and the resulting hash values are mapped to a vector space.
+Let's look at a simple example using a 3-bit hash function.

+        # Bag           # Hash values      # Feature Vector
+        A --> B:  2     A --> B = 001      000:  0 *
+        B --> B:  1     B --> B = 101      001:  2
+        B --> C:  2     B --> C = 011      010:  1
+        C --> A:  1     C --> A = 010      011:  2
+                                           100:  0 *
+                                           101:  1
+                                           110:  0 *
+                                           111:  0 *

+The bag of subgraphs is mapped to a vector space with 2^3 dimensions.
+Note that dimensions marked with a `*` are usually not saved and the resulting output only contains non-zero dimensions.
+The command-line option `-b` can be used to specify the number of bits for the hash functions.
+There is a trade-off: if the number of bits is large, the vector space is huge with few to no collisions; if the number of bits is low, the vector space is small with potentially many collisions.

+Siggie implements a simple technique form the paper by Weinberger to et al. to alleviate the impact of collisions.
+One bit of the hash value is used to assign a sign to the values stored in the corresponding dimension.
+If we pick the previous example and use the last bit for this sign, we get the following feature vector

+        # Bag           # Hash values      # Feature Vector
+        A --> B:  2     A --> B = 001      000:  +0
+        B --> B:  1     B --> B = 101      001:  -2
+        B --> C:  2     B --> C = 011      010:  +1
+        C --> A:  1     C --> A = 010      011:  -2
+                                           100:  +0
+                                           101:  -1
+                                           110:  +0
+                                           111:  -0

+On average collisions cancel out in this signed representation and we thus get rid of large values due to collisions.
+Nonetheless, our representation degrades the more subgraphs collide.

 ## Running Siggie